glennsantos/Book-Notes/The First 90 Days.md

 For multiple bosses:
 1. Bias to the one with most power
-2. Get consensus with them both.
+2. Get consensus with them all.

 Remote boss
 + schedule calls and meetings